Supermanbatman2726/MysteriousGen/README.md

 # Setup
 To setup the bot, simply open the bot.py file and at the end, replace `TOKEN` with your bots token.
 Then, go to cogs/help.py and change `embed.set_author(name="Made by MysteriousK#0420", icon_url="https://cdn.discordapp.com/avatars/652456629316485120/97697929da00bc0bfeb3610cbd2624ef.png?size=256g")`  to `embed.set_author(name="Made by MysteriousK#0420", icon_url=YOUR_BOTS_PFP)`.
 # Disclaimer
-If you skid this bot or use it WITHOUT giving me credits, I will copyright strike you OR mass report your Discord account.
-And, possibly sue you.
-I am not responsible for any use of this code.
-I do not encourage the use of it and it's created for educational and proof of concept purposes only.
+I do not encourage the use of this tool and it's created for educational and proof of concept purposes only.